ChemSpaceAI/AizynthFinder_installation_guide/README.md

 Once opened, press the play button to start working with the program.

+(Note: It's preferable to use the second way of launching the tool)

 ## How to use the tool
 1. **Start the program**